 In the case of a family business or small business, it is not uncommon for a spouse to play a role in its operation.
-If you and your souse are starting a business in Wyoming, you may want to consider forming an LLC together.
-Or, if you have already set up your business as an LLC entity, you might consider making your spouse a member of the LLC.
+If you and your spouse are starting a business in Wyoming, you may want to consider forming an LLC together.
+In the alternative, if you have already set up your business as an LLC entity, you might consider making your spouse a member of the LLC.
 This practice can help limit the personal liability of both you and your spouse.
 Without taking this safeguard step, your spouse may incur liability through their actions and involvement with the business.
-When this occurs, the liability protection of an LLC is defeated, as any joint assets could be subject to legal judgments.
+When this occurs, the liability protection of an LLC is defeated because any joint assets could be subject to legal judgments.

 - Consistently takes part in business operations.

 - Receives payment for the work they contribute.

 - Conducts public business on behalf of the LLC.

 If the work your spouse performs for the LLC falls into one of the following categories, they may be subject to personal liability:

 To determine independent contractor status, consider if the LLC holds the right to control the operating method and work result of your spouse.
 Independent contractors can be personally liable because they are not considered employees.